iOS (Native)

 folder.

-Go to your project and add New Target using Appnomix Safari Extension template (see screenshots below).
+Add New Target to your project, using Appnomix Safari Extension template (see screenshots below).

 - The new target name should be